Carl Meredith Allen: Connection to the Philadelphia Experiment

-Twelve years later Allen would say that he authored all the annotations in order “to scare the hell out of Jessup.”
+Twelve years later, Allen would say that he authored all the annotations in order to frighten Jessup.

-The Jessup book with Allen's scribbled commentaries gained a life of its own when the Varo Manufacturing Corporation of Garland, Texas, who did contract work for ONR, began producing mimeographed copies of the book with Allen's annotations and Allen's letters to Jessup, first a dozen and eventually 127 copies.
-These copies came to be known as the "Varo edition."
+The Jessup book with Allen's scribbled commentaries gained prominence when the Varo Manufacturing Corporation of Garland, Texas, which did contract work for ONR, began producing mimeographed copies of the book with Allen's annotations and Allen's letters to Jessup, first a dozen and then eventually 127 copies.
+These copies came to be known as the "Varo edition".
 This became the heart of many "Philadelphia Experiment" books, documentaries, and movies to come.
-Over the years various writers and researchers who tried to get more information from Carl Allen found his responses elusive, or could not find him at all.
+Over the years, various writers and researchers who tried to get more information from Carl Allen stated that they found his responses elusive, or could not find him at all.